Glossary

 Fee simple

-Absolute ownership of real property.
+Absolute ownership of a piece of land.

 FHA